candicechen016/2022Spring_Projects/README.md

 #### Critical Functions and Complexity
 * `get_positions` gets the positions of every pieces of a player.
 It could be seen as constant time O(1) since the size of boards is fixed.
 * `one_move` traverses the adjacent squares searching empty spots or valid captures.
-O(n`^`m) where n and m represents the number of adjacent squares because two moves are available in one turn and continuous captures is possible.
+O(n`^`2) where n represents the number of adjacent squares because two moves are available in one turn and continuous captures is possible.
 * `get_normal_moves` and `get_transferred_list` calculate the possible moves of each piece.
 They traverse the adjacent squares and determine whether the positions are occupied or are an valid capture.
-Their time complexity are both O(n`^`m) where n and m represents the number of valid moves of a single piece.
+Their time complexity are both O(n`^`2) where n represents the number of valid moves of a single piece.
 * `get_valid_moves_piece` take a piece as input to get all valid moves interms of the three ways of possible moving options.
-It calls the `get_normal_moves` and `get_transferred_list` functions to get all options so it's O(n`^`m) as well.
+It calls the `get_normal_moves` and `get_transferred_list` functions to get all options so it's O(n`^`2) as well.
 * `get_valid_moves` iterates every pieces to get all valid moves in single turn.
 It's O(n) where n is the number of pieces.
 We could also see it as relatively fixed variable since the number of pieces are almost constant.
-However, there is `get_valid_moves_piece` inside and is executed for each piece, we consider the complexity would be O(n`^`m) here n and m means the number of valid moves.
+However, there is `get_valid_moves_piece` inside and is executed for each piece, we consider the complexity would be O(n`^`2) here n means the number of valid moves.
 * `minimax_moves` simulates the possible moves following the assigned depth dwon to the leaves of the tree.
-Given the game state, it traverse all the possible valid moves so it's O(n`^`m) where n and m are the number of moves if the depth is 2.
+Given the game state, it traverse all the possible valid moves so it's O(n`^`2) where n is the number of moves if the depth is 2.
 The cost is expensive because of several options so we implement the alpha beta pruning to reduce unnecessary calculation.

 #### Core Algorithms